BU-IE-360/spring20-oykuselenuysal/index.md

 [Report](files/Rapor360Proje.htm) of the term project is here as html file.

 [Report](files/Rapor360proje.docx) of the term project is here as word file.

+[Report](files/Group4-ProjectReport/Rapor360proje.html) of the term project is here as word file.